MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ## Configure sync app settings

-Configure the settings on macOS as follows:
+Define the settings you want to change by creating a .plist file with the values.
+You can also use a script to set the default values.
+Then configure the settings on macOS as follows:

 1. Quit the OneDrive app.

-2. Define the settings you want to change by creating a .plist file with the values.
-You can also use a script to set the default values.

-3. Deploy the settings onto the local computer.
+1. Deploy the settings onto the local computer.

-4. Refresh the preferences cache.
+1. Refresh the preferences cache.

     On the next start of OneDrive, the new settings will be picked up.